logzio/logz-docs/_source/api/cookbook/who-am-i.md

 }
 ```

-If you see a status of 200 and a response body that includes accountName, congratulations! 🎉
+If you see a status of 200 and a response body that includes accountId and accountName, congratulations! 🎉
 You just made your first API call.

 If you didn't receive the expected response, continue to the troubleshooting steps below. 👇